Pan4ur/GunsawLevelEditorTools/README.md

 ### Prop connections & ID list

 Displays props associated with a single ID.
-This sheet shows a list of reserved IDs (sorted in descending order) Can be toggled by L key
+Can be toggled by L key.
+ID list shows a list of reserved IDs (sorted in descending order)

 ![icon](Assets/PropConnections.gif)